arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 ranking queries.
 Otherwise, these values are memory-mapped and it is up to the operating system to load them from disk into memory and to evict them from memory.

+Normalization values are computed for fields which are processed with Analyzers that have the `"norm"` feature enabled.
+These values are used to score fairer if the same tokens occur repeatedly, to emphasize these documents less.

+You can also enable this option to always cache auxiliary data used for querying fields that are indexed with Geo Analyzers in memory for this specific nested field.
+This can improve the performance of geo-spatial queries.

 Default: the value defined by the top-level `cache` option.

 This property is available in the Enterprise Edition only.